 What are the types of lung cancer?

-Lung cancers, also known as bronchogenic carcinomas ("carcinoma" is another term for cancer), are broadly classified into two types: small cell lung cancers (SCLC) and non-small cell lung cancers (NSCLC).
+Lung cancers are broadly classified into two types: small cell lung cancers (SCLC) and non-small cell lung cancers (NSCLC).
 This classification is based upon the microscopic appearance of the tumor cells.
-These two types of cancers grow, spread, and are treated in different ways, so a distinction between these two types is important.
+These two types of cancers grow, spread, and are treated in different ways, so making a distinction between these two types is important.

 SCLC comprises about 10%-15% of lung cancers.
 This type of lung cancer is the most aggressive and rapidly growing of all the types.
 SCLC is strongly related to cigarette smoking.
 SCLCs metastasize rapidly to many sites within the body and are most often discovered after they have spread extensively.